httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 --- abstract

-This document defines a new HTTP header field, named Expect-CT, that allows web host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
+This document defines a new HTTP header field named Expect-CT, which allows web host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
 Expect-CT allows web host operators to discover misconfigurations in their Certificate